About Me

 Outside the therapy room, I value quiet starts to the day with good coffee, long walks (preferably with a dog, if I can borrow one), thoughtful conversation, and time with family, friends, and my cat, Luna.

-If you’re curious about working together, you can find more details about my approach and practical information on the Work with me page.
+If you’re curious about working together, you can find more details about my approach and practical information on the Work With Me page — or take a little more time to read if that feels helpful.

 Ready to begin?

-Reaching out is hard — but you’ve already taken the first step.
+Reaching out can feel difficult — but you’ve already taken a first step by being here.

 You’re welcome to book a free 15-minute consultation to talk about what’s bringing you here and see if working together feels right.